Hiddendoom45/FFBEBot/README.md

 #### Recent Updates:

+- we all work hard for our rainbows
 - aliases are interchangable between the runit and unit commands, en,jp names and id can be used to search with both runit and unit (and all releated commands)
 - update to runit command and parser for new format for reddit wiki
 - update unit command so jp names work and ids (for the base unit) also works